-This prospectus contains financial data for the Fund through the fiscal year ended October 31, 2024.
+This prospectus contains financial data for the Fund and the Baillie Gifford Positive Change Equities Fund (the predecessor fund) through the fiscal year ended December 31, 2024.

 The Securities and Exchange Commission (SEC) has not approved or disapproved these securities or passed upon the adequacy of this prospectus.
 Any representation to the contrary is a criminal offense.